RaminHAL9001/Dao/README.md

 	fail to behave as expected.
 * It is necessary to build the "matched" array with a separate call to the "match()" built-in function.
-* Every rule is matched and executed in the order they are given in the script.
-There is no concurrency.
+* Modules cannot be imported and there is no concurrency.
 * All variables are global.
 * There is no facility to serialize the state of the program and store it to, or reload it from, the file system.